-Other dioxin-like compounds are characterized as "likely" human carcinogens primarily because of the lack of epidemiological evidence associated with their carcinogenicity, although the inference based on toxicity equivalence is strong that they would behave in humans as TCDD does.
-Other factors, such as the lack of congener-specific chronic bioassays, also support this characterization.
-For each congener, the degree of certainty is dependent on the available congener-specific data and its consistency with the generalized mode of action that underpins toxicity equivalence for TCDD and related compounds.
-Based on this logic, all complex environmental mixtures of TCDD and dioxin-like compounds would be characterized as "likely" carcinogens, but the degree of certainty of the cancer hazard would be dependent on the major constituents of the mixture.
-For instance, the hazard potential, although still considered "likely," would be characterized differently for a mixture whose TEQ was dominated by OCDD as compared to one dominated by other PCDDs.
+Other dioxin-like compounds are characterized as "likely" human carcinogens primarily because of the lack of epidemiological evidence associated with their carcinogenicity, although there is a strong inference based on toxic equivalency that they would behave in humans as 2,3,7,8-TCDD does.
+Each of the congeners that contributes substantially to human body burden has been evaluated in vivo in cancer bioassays or tumor promotion assays.
+Each has a large data base demonstrating AhR-mediated dioxin-like activities.
+Each has physico-chemical properties which contribute to their persistence.
+For each congener, the degree of certainty of carcinogenic hazard is dependent on the available congener-specific data and its consistency with the generalized mode of action that underpins toxicity equivalency for 2,3,7,8-TCDD and related compounds.
+For the congeners most frequently encountered in human blood, milk and adipose tissue, the data base in support of 2,3,7,8-TCDD-like carcinogenic hazard is strong; those with weaker data supporting 2,3,7,8-TCDD-like carcinogenicity contribute relatively little to total TEQ.
+Based on this logic, all complex environmental mixtures of 2,3,7,8-TCDD and dioxin-like compounds would be characterized as "likely" carcinogens, but the degree of certainty of the cancer hazard would be dependent on the major constituents of the mixture.
+For instance, the hazard potential, although still considered "likely," would be characterized differently for a